Acce5sDenied/MCBE_Parkour_wiki/README.md

 ## Movement mechanics
 //todo
 + Y then X then Z collision order
-+ stepping stuff
++ Stepping stuff
 #### player's collision block
-note that some inaccuracy can happen due to floating point imprecision.
+Note that some inaccuracy can happen due to floating point imprecision.
-+ normally is 0.6×0.6 horizontally and 1.8 vertically.
++ Normally is 0.6×0.6 horizontally and 1.8 vertically.
-+ while shifted is 0.6×0.6 horizontally and 1.49 vertically.
++ While crouched is 0.6×0.6 horizontally and 1.49 vertically.
-+ while crouched or swimming or flying with elytra is 0.6×0.6 horizontally and 0.6 vertically.
++ While crawling or swimming or flying with elytra is 0.6×0.6 horizontally and 0.6 vertically.

 ## Glitches
 + Player never stopping in place, coords flickering.(i'll add vid soon dw)